Ty1776/reading-notes/102/class8notes.md

 > creates a loop iterating over iterable objects, invoking a custom iteration hook with statements to be executed for the value of eack distinct property
 >>`for (variable of object);`
   `statement`

+I read a bit more than we were supposed to...